Thursday, 29 January 2015

 Monday 12th April 2004

-When planning this walk I took on a challenge that I thought would be difficult for me to accomplish, but in the end succeeded with time to spare, all thanks to tremendous weather.
-I was booked to stay at the Honister Youth Hostel, and from Keswick the most obvious route to take is to head up over Maiden Moor and High Spy, however I took this route the year before and I knew it wouldn’t take me all day.
-One of the challenges when planning walks is to make the length long enough to ensure that I reach my destination between five and six; not too early so that I’m standing around wondering what to do next and not so long that I have to rush just so I can get there before it gets dark.
-My solution for this walk was motivated by a desire to climb Crag Hill, even though this would involve a route that would take me to Buttermere, and not Honister.
-That could not be helped, but with the weather as good as it was I thought it should be possible.
+When planning this walk I took on a challenge that I thought would be difficult for me to accomplish, but in the end I succeeded with time to spare, all thanks to tremendous weather.
+I was booked to stay at the Honister Youth Hostel, and from Keswick the most obvious route to take is to head up over Maiden Moor and High Spy, however I took that route the year before and I knew it wouldn’t take me all day.
+One of the challenges when planning walks is to make the length long enough to ensure that I reach my destination between five and six; not so early that I’m standing around wondering what to do next and not so long that I have to rush so I can get there before it gets dark.
+My solution for this walk was motivated by a desire to climb Crag Hill, even though this would involve a route that would take me via Buttermere, before going to Honister.
+That could not be helped, but with the weather as good as it was I thought it would be possible.

-After a fun, little scramble I reached the top of Causey Pike, though I had no time to pause as I headed along the gently undulating ridge and climbed up and over Sail.
-I remember finding this climb rather tiring, on a wide track that heads straight up the fell and Wainwright says ‘the final pull from Sail Pass to the summit is on a very wide path becoming eroded into a trench’.
-I don’t remember thinking the path was eroded, but someone did, so when I returned to this area in 2011 I found an unsightly raised zigzagging path had been constructed.
-I know there is an idea to ‘fix the fells’, but there is surely a better way to preserve the fells for future generations than disfiguring the fells with ugly paths such as are now to be seen either side of Sail Pass.
+After a fun, little scramble I reached the top of Causey Pike, though I had no time to pause as I headed along the gently undulating ridge and up and over Sail.
+I remember finding this climb rather tiring, on a wide track that heads straight up the fell of which Wainwright said ‘the final pull from Sail Pass to the summit is on a very wide path becoming eroded into a trench’.
+I don’t remember thinking the path was eroded, but someone else did, and when I returned to this area in 2011 I found that an unsightly raised zigzagging path had been constructed.
+I know there is an idea to ‘fix the fells’, but surely there is a better way to preserve the fells for future generations than disfiguring the fells with ugly paths such as can now to be seen either side of Sail Pass.
 Fortunately I saw the fell in its original state before it was disfigured by the very people who were supposed to be fixing it.

-I didn’t stop at the top of Sail to visit the small summit cairn that is a short distance away from the path, but kept going along the narrowing and exhilarating ridge all the way up to the top of Crag Hill.
-However, I didn’t even stop at the top of Crag Hill as I was ever mindful of still having a long way to go on this walk, so without stopping I headed down the hillside and along the fabulous ridge to Whiteless Pike.
+I didn’t stop at the top of Sail to visit the small summit cairn a short distance away from the path, but kept going along the narrowing and exhilarating ridge all the way up to the top of Crag Hill.
+However, I didn’t even stop at the top of Crag Hill as I was ever mindful of still having a long way to go on this epic walk, so without stopping I headed down the hillside and along the fabulous ridge to Whiteless Pike.
 From there a steep descent took me all the way down into the tourist-filled village of Buttermere.
-When I had been thinking about this walk the evening before I had anticipated arriving in Buttermere between two and three in the afternoon, and I thought that would have been sufficient to ensure I reached Honister in reasonable time.
-However, due to my headlong rush over Causey Pike and Crag Hill I had reached Buttermere at 1.30, so I was finally able to stop and have my lunch before heading back over the hills.
+When I had been thinking about this walk the evening before I had anticipated arriving in Buttermere between two and three in the afternoon, which I thought would be sufficient to ensure that I reached Honister in reasonable time.
+However, due to my headlong rush over Causey Pike and Crag Hill I reached Buttermere at 1.30, so I was finally able to stop and have my lunch before heading back over the hills.

 On both occasions I had been heading towards Keswick and turned north before reaching Dale Head.
 By walking from Keswick and leaving Dale Head till the end of the walk I was finally able to reach the outstanding cairn that stands at the summit.
-There is a simple walk south down grassy slopes from the top of Dale Head and it wasn’t long before I reached Honister Hause much earlier than I had anticipated.
-I had assumed that the only way that I was going to be able to reach Honister in time using this route was if I kept up a brisk pace, but with hindsight that doesn’t appear to have been the case.
-I should have slowed down and enjoyed the walk more, but despite my fast pace I had enjoyed the walk.
-I had tremendous fun quickly traversing the fabulous ridges of the North-western Fells in great weather.
+A simple walk took me down the grassy slopes from the top of Dale Head and it wasn’t long before I reached Honister Hause much earlier than I had anticipated.
+I had assumed that the only way I was going to be able to reach Honister in time using this route was if I kept up a brisk pace, but with hindsight that doesn’t appear to have been the case.
+I should have slowed down and enjoyed the walk more, but despite my fast pace I really enjoyed the walk.
+I had tremendous fun quickly traversing the fabulous ridges of the North Western Fells in great weather.
 I couldn’t see how I could have enjoyed the walk more!